gravitational/teleport/docs/4.3/enterprise/sso/ssh_gsuite.md

 - Ability to create GCP Project.
     - This might require signing up to GCP, but for this project it won’t require using any paid services.
 It’s just a side effect of G Suite and GCP being closely related.
 - Have a [verified Domain](https://support.google.com/a/answer/60216?hl=en ).
-- Setup G Suite Groups
+- Ability to Setup G Suite Groups

 ## Configure G Suite